 Creating an SSH Key on macOS

-, which is part of the OpenSSH suite.
-This makes it simple to generate an RSA key pair in the terminal.
+Macs come with ssh-keygen, part of the OpenSSH suite.
+Use it to generate an RSA key pair in the terminal.

 In a terminal window, run the command: